Application for Asylum: How to Seek Asylum in the USA

 • training and education,

+• low-cost housing services.
 These benefits can be different in each state.
 Also, most of them are provided by NGOs for asylum seekers.

-What Is the Difference Between Refugee and Migrant?
+Difference Between Refugee and Migrant

 There are a few main differences between refugees and immigrants.

-• Refugees have to flee their country and they are granted legal permission to enter a foreign country for safety and protection.
+• Refugees have to flee their country, and they are granted legal permission to enter a foreign country for safety and protection.
 Migrants choose to live in another country for various reasons, such as economic opportunities, joining family members, etc.

 • Refugees are usually eligible for legal protection and certain benefits, such as education and medical services.
 However, immigrants are not legally protected and do not have access to free or low-cost services.